Opinion: The Coming Trumpocalypse and the Jones Library Expansion Project

 The possibilities for locally felt disaster are everywhere.
 One example: Trump has promised to shut down the Department of Education early in his term.
 Public schools rely on federal funds for a variety of important programs.
 Here in Amherst, we receive $250,000 annually just for Title I, which supports programs that help to bridge the educational achievement gap for low-income students.
 And that’s just one instance of what the feds help us to pay for.
 How will we continue to operate our schools if federal funding dries up when we are struggling to keep our schools functioning even with federal support?

 I had an interesting conversation with a couple of academic fundraisers last week and they are worried that the donor ecosystem may collapse in the coming year in response to worries about what the Trump chaos is going to do to the economy.
 Sure the stock market is booming right now, but big donors are likely to be wary and hence more conservative in what they do with their money in the coming year.
 And we should be too.
 In Amherst, it’s hard to imagine folks opening up their wallets for the Jones expansion before they see whether the Trump administration is going to follow through on Project 2025 and its long list of radical and fiscally impactful promises.
-There is certainly plenty of reassuring talk out there, e.g. that Trump won’t tank the economy because that will hurt his billionaire backers.
+There is certainly plenty of reassuring talk out there, e.g., that Trump won’t tank the economy because that will hurt his billionaire backers.
 But I would be wary of those arguing that he can’t do the things that he’s been promising to do or that we will be protected because he won’t hurt his billionaires.
-But can we be confident that safeguards for billionares will trickle down to the rest of us?
+Can we be confident that safeguards for billionaires will trickle down to the rest of us?
 And as for doing whatever he promises, he does have that trifecta of controlling all three branches of government and he is, according to the Supreme Court, immune from prosecution.
 So we must face the fact that he can pretty much do whatever he wants.

 The Jones fundraising situation appears to be a mess, so much so that the ability of the trustees to raise what they have promised appears to be highly questionable even if we weren’t facing the chaos of an unfettered Trump presidency.
-The details are elsewhere (see e.g. here, here, here, and here).
-But know that the trustees are currently in arrears to the town for $900,000 with another $4 million payment to the town due in January, according to the cash flow analysis given to town councilors last year before they increased town borrowing for the project to $46 million.
+The details are elsewhere (see e.g., here, here, here, and here).
+Know that the trustees are currently in arrears to the town for $900,000 with another $4 million payment to the town due in January, according to the cash flow analysis given to town councilors last year before they increased town borrowing for the project to $46 million.
 The fundraising efforts have been opaque, and the trustees have failed to disclose their required financial reports (funds raised and expenses) for the last two months.
 They apparently raised zero dollars in the months of August and September.
-And they have been less than forthright in reporting on the funds they claim to have “raised,” e.g. continuing to claim for several months that they expected to receive $2 million in historic tax credits, even after being informed that their application for those credits had been denied four times.
+And they have been less than forthright in reporting on the funds they claim to have “raised,” e.g., continuing to claim for several months that they expected to receive $2 million in historic tax credits, even after being informed that their application for those credits had been denied four times.

-Now the town has jeopardized another $2.1 million in federal grants because of its failure to properly complete a mandaotry Section 106 historical review and environmental impact statement.
+Now the town has jeopardized another $2.1 million in federal grants because of its failure to properly complete a mandatory Section 106 historical review and environmental impact statement.
 And the town is ultimately on the hook for any funds that the trustees promised to raise but are unable to deliver.
 All of this is to say that the trustees’ capacity to raise funds for their share of this project was doubtful even before Trump’s ascendancy, and now we have even more reason to be worried and untrusting.
 It’s hard to imagine that there is going to be a dramatic turnaround in fundraising success in the face of last week’s events.

 So undertaking this shaky and risky project when, to date, the particulars have been so uncertain and the management so sloppy, the trustees so opaque, and the sponsors so consistently unrealistic in their fiscal estimates — and when the risks have been compounded since Tuesday — seems totally irresponsible.